-The BLS predicts that job growth for substance abuse and behavioral disorder counselors will increase by 22% between 2014 and 2024.
-In May of 2015, the BLS reported that the mean annual salary for members of this field was $42,920.
+The BLS predicts that job growth for substance abuse and behavioral disorder counselors will increase by 22% between 2018 and 2028, much faster than the average.
+In May of 2018, the BLS reported that the mean annual salary for members of this field was $47,920.

 When an individual is physically, mentally or emotionally disabled, it is often the rehabilitation counselor who helps in the transition to a more independent lifestyle.
 A rehabilitation counselor covers a broad range of assistance for a patient through coordination with local outreach programs, state aid, vocational training and other assistance avenues.
 The counselor will meet with the client to discover specific needs and offer support venues tailored to help acquire housing, employment and emotional or mental health therapy.

-Rehabilitation counselor positions are expected to grow by 9% over the 2014-2024 decade, per the BLS.
-Additionally, the BLS reported that the mean annual salary for rehabilitation counselors was $38,040 in May of 2015.
+Rehabilitation counselor positions are expected to grow faster than average by 10% over the 2018-2028 decade, per the BLS.
+Additionally, the BLS reported that the mean annual salary for rehabilitation counselors was $39,930 in May of 2018.

 A career in counseling can involve working with individuals with disabilities, people with marriage or family issues, those suffering with addiction, or students.
 A high school diploma may be sufficient to begin a career as a drug and alcohol abuse counselor, although a master's degree is typically required for all other fields.
 State licensing requirements for each field vary, and those interested in pursuing a career in counseling should check their state requirements to ensure they fulfill the certification or licensing requirements.